jimbotyson/draftbaseline/baseline.md

 -   Be aware of the consequences of colour choice in images.
 Consider colour combinations that affect colour blind users, for example red-green combinations;

--   In non-photographic illustration avoid contrasts that may be a problem for disabled viewers.
+-   In non-photographic illustration, avoid contrasts that may be a problem for disabled viewers.
 Use high contrasting colours for labelling and data;

 -   Provide the context and purpose of the image in the alternative text, if not already described in context in surrounding text;